 - Families are required to notify educators as early as possible if children will be absent from the service.
-Educators will record the absences in an appropriate place where other educators will be aware of the information.
-Failure to notify absences may incur a fee. - Families will be informed of their notifying responsibilities upon enrolment and through the Parent Handbook. - If a child only attends after school care the families must notify educators when a child has returned from an absence so they know to expect the child at the service. - If a child is absent and the staff is not notified, fees will be applied as per Absences section in this document.
-The safety of every child is of the highest importance and knowing who is in our care quickly is vital to ensuring the safety of the children in attendance. - Should a child not arrive at the service or not be waiting in the designated area when expected, educators will: - ✓ Ask the other children of their knowledge of where the child might be. - ✓ Approach the school office and ask for information regarding the child's attendance at school. - ✓ If the child was absent from school, call the child's authorised nominees at a suitable time to remind them of their notifying responsibilities and find out when they should expect the child to return to the service. - ✓ If the child was present at school and the other children and school staff are unaware of their whereabouts, educators will ask the school staff for assistance in searching for the child in the school area.
-Ensure supervision is maintained for other children during this process.

-- ✓ If the child is still unable to be located, educators will return to the service and call the child's authorised nominees to gain further information.
+Educators will record the absences in an appropriate place where other educators will be aware of the information. - Families will be informed of their notifying responsibilities upon enrolment and through the welcome pack. - If a child only attends after school care the families must notify educators when a child has returned from an absence so they know to expect the child at the service. - Should a child not arrive at the service or not be waiting in the designated area when expected, educators will: - ✓ Ask the other children of their knowledge of where the child might be. - ✓ Approach the school office and ask for information regarding the child's attendance at school. - ✓ If the child was absent from school, call the child's authorised nominees at a suitable time to remind them of their notifying responsibilities and find out when they should expect the child to return to the service. - ✓ If the child was present at school and the other children and school staff are unaware of their whereabouts, educators will ask the school staff for assistance in searching for the child in the school area.
+Ensure supervision is maintained for other children during this process. - ✓ If the child is still unable to be located, educators will return to the service and call the child's authorised nominees to gain further information.
 Continue to call the authorised nominees on the contact list until contact has been made.
-Maintain contact with the authorised nominees until the child has been located. - ✓ Continue to keep in contact with the school during this time. - ✓ Arrange for appropriate supervision of children at the service and send an educator back to the school area to continue looking for the child.
+Maintain contact with the authorised nominees until the child has been located. - Continue to keep in contact with the school during this time. - ✓ Arrange for appropriate supervision of children at the service and send an educator back to the school area to continue looking for the child.
 Follow up on any leads regarding children going to a friend's home and check common places in the local area. - ✓ If the child remains missing, contact the police and keep the authorised nominees and school informed of the situation. - Educators will notify the Department of Education and Communities (DECS) within 24 hours of the incident occurring.

-(d) Acknowledgment of Children's Arrival
+(d) Acknowledgement of Children's Arrival:

-• Educators will acknowledge children's arrival at the service during After School Care by recording the child's attendance at the service.
+Educators will acknowledge children's arrival at the service during After School Care by recording the child's name and arrival time at the service.
 If using transport to deliver children to the service, ensure procedures are in place to record that children have been collected and that educators address children by their name to ensure the correct children have been collected.
 This is particularly important when employing new or casual staff.